 2017 edit – Lorna Drew appear to have ceased trading.

 If you’re a DD+ cup size like me (thanks pregnancy and breastfeeding) then I am afraid I don’t think there is such a thing an ethical plus size bra.
-Despite a lot of searching I have not found one yet, and my best advice is to spend as much money as you can afford on a well made comfortable bra, and get properly fitted for it by a professional to ensure the longevity of your purchase.
-I buy all of mine from Marks and Spencer because I know they fit, are supportive and comfortable and last.
+Despite a lot of searching I have not found one yet.
+My best advice is therefore to spend as much money as you can afford on a well made comfortable bra, and get properly fitted for it by a professional to ensure the longevity of your purchase.
+I buy all of mine from Marks and Spencer* because I know they fit, are supportive and comfortable and last.
 In my youth I tried cheaper bras from Topshop and inevitably they barely lasted a few months.
 I also memorably bought one from Primark that lasted one wear as when I washed it the underwiring popped right out!
+The cost per wear on that one was through the roof!